Lewiston–Queenston Bridge: Border crossing and toll

 Passenger vehicles pay a toll only when entering Canada from the US.
-The cost is $5.00 USD or $6.50 CAD, as of August 1, 2022, payable by cash or E-ZPass.
+The cost is $6.00 USD or $8.50 CAD, as of May 1, 2025, payable by cash in both currencies, debit, Visa, or Mastercard (CAD only) or E-ZPass (USD only).

 High mast lighting is used on the Canadian side, with regular light standards used for bridge and the US side.

 Previous suspension bridges

 The first Queenston-Lewiston Bridge was built in 1851 by engineer Edward Serrell and wrecked by wind in 1864 (or 1854).
+Newspapers reported that bridge deck had been destroyed in February 1864 by wind which caused main deck to sway excessively due to earlier removal of stabilizing guy-wires by local authorities, however main suspension cables remained fully intact.
 Some of the cables were still in place as late as 1895.
 The road deck span was about 841–849 ft.
 The suspension bridge design was unusual because the cables were attached to the cliff with only small towers.
 This made the road deck span shorter than the cable span of 1040 ft.